 • Computer Science: modern programming languages from ScratchJr for the very young learners through object oriented high level languages such as Python and JavaScript for the more advanced students.

-• Web Development: introduction and application of HTML/CSS for modern web design for students and adults wishing to get involved in this area.
+• Web Development: introduction and application of HTML/CSS for modern web design for students and adults.
 Advanced server based topics covered for students who also have the programming (computer science) course prerequisites in later courses.

 Learning Environment

 Teachers Network is a tiered membership site.
-Basic membership is free but must be associated with a confirmed real person.
-This is enforced for security and member safety reasons.
+The free basic membership, like all levels, requires association with a confirmed real person.
+We enforce this for security and member safety.
 Different member types exist, the most common being ‘student’, ‘teacher’ and ‘parent’.
 Each can have different roles, usually tied to a paid subscription.
 A teacher leading a specific class will have access rights for administrating that class.
 Likewise students and/or parents signed for that class will have different access and visibility into the class.
 Members can have access to multiple and different resources with different roles as needed.

 Learning Management System (LMS)